222 N. State Street,

-Operating into the mid-1970’s, the building which housed the Shangri-La Theatre was demolished in 1981.
+Operating into at least 1979, the building which housed the Shangri-La Theatre was demolished in 1981.
 Its site was used for a while as a parking lot.
 Eventually the remainder of the buildings on the entire block, an office building and retail stores, a fire station and a parking garage, were demolished and replaced by a hotel, now the Renaissance Chicago.

 Just login to your account and subscribe to this theater.